Yol (film): Rights dispute

 The rights to Yol were disputed for a long time.
 Even during Yilmaz Güney's lifetime, there were major conflicts about the ownership of the film between Güney and Donat Keusch, the head of a Swiss-based service company called Cactus Film AG, who claimed to own the entire rights of the film.
 After Güney's death, the dispute escalated between Keusch and Güney's widow.

 When Keusch filed for bankruptcy with his Cactus Film AG in 1999, the situation became even more complicated and resulted in numerous lawsuits in both Switzerland and France.
 There still are numerous sellers in the market claiming to be the sole owner of the world rights to Yol, and the film is offered in different versions through different distribution channels.

 According to the bankruptcy office Zurich Aussersihl, Keusch received the rights which still remained in Cactus Film on March 4, 2010.
 This happened without payment.
 Keusch also sent this contract to the RCA-directory of the French CNC (film number 2010.2922) trying to use it as a proof that he had rights.
 In any case Keusch could only get from the bankruptcy office rights that cactus film had since no bankruptcy office can create non-existing rights.

 Reception

 Vincent Canby, writing for The New York Times, wrote that, although the film addressed significant issues, touching on these issues did not make it great art.
 Canby described it as "a large, decent, ponderous panorama".
 Time critic Richard Corliss declared Güney "a world-class moviemaker".

 In 1982, director Werner Herzog said that Yol is "one of the films that has touched me so deeply — like barely anything else in the last ten years.
 It's just a masterpiece".
 In his 2015 Movie Guide, Leonard Maltin gave it three stars, describing it as "Incisive".
 In 2016, The Hollywood Reporter ranked it the 65th best film to win the Palme d'Or, saying the production was a better story than that on screen.

+Mexican director Alejandro González Iñárritu, who watched the film at a young age, later said in an interview that the this film was the reason he turned to cinema.
+Yol, was one of 15 films Iñárritu exhibited at a film exhibition in Milan in 2016.